Aren1219/News-App/README.md

 - Add more Unit/UI Tests
 - UI improvements
 - More features like filtering and searching News
+- Add swipe to refresh, return to top button

 ## 👨 Developed By
 *Aren Wang*